milcent/benford_py/README.md

 Benford's Law has been used in [several fields](http://www.benfordonline.net/).
-Afer asserting that the usual data type is Benford-compliant, one can study samples from the same data in search of inconsistencies, errors or even [fraud](https://www.amazon.com.br/Benfords-Law-Applications-Accounting-Detection/dp/1118152859).
+Afer asserting that the usual data type is Benford-compliant, one can study samples from the same data type tin search of inconsistencies, errors or even [fraud](https://www.amazon.com.br/Benfords-Law-Applications-Accounting-Detection/dp/1118152859).

 This open source module is an attempt to facilitate the